bpftrace/bpftrace/docs/reference_guide.md

 # bpftrace -e 'kprobe:vfs_read { @start[tid] = nsecs; } kretprobe:vfs_read /@start[tid]/ { @ms[pid] = sum(nsecs - @start[tid]); delete(@start[tid]); } END { print(@ms, 0, 1000000); clear(@ms); clear(@start); }'
 ```

 This one-liner sums the vfs_read() durations as nanoseconds, and then does the division to milliseconds when printing.
-Without this capability, should one try to divide to milliseconds when summing (eg, <tt>sum((nsecs - @start[tid]) / 1000000)</tt>), the value would often be rounded to zero, and not accumulate as it should.
+Without this capability, should one try to divide to milliseconds when summing (eg, `sum((nsecs - @start[tid]) / 1000000)`), the value would often be rounded to zero, and not accumulate as it should.

 # Output